Shira Shaked: Early life

-Shaked was born in Tel Aviv, and started to play piano since the age of 4.
+Shaked was born in Tel Aviv and started playing the piano at the age of four.
 Between 1989 and 1999 she studied with Adina Wertheim at the Israel Conservatory of Music Tel Aviv, where she graduated with honors in 1999.

 She served in the Israel Defense Forces between 1999 and 2001 as an "Excelled Musician".
 While in the military, Shaked began studying at the Samuel Rubin Israel Academy of Music (nowadays the Buchmann-Mehta School of Music) with Prof. Michael Boguslavsky and Dr. Mark Shaviner, both students of pianist Isser Slonim.
 In 2005 she received a B.Mus degree in piano performance.
 In 2005–2007, Shaked studied with Prof. Vadim Monastyrsky at the Jerusalem Academy of Music and Dance, and in 2007 received an M.Mus degree in piano performance.
 In 2011 Shaked moved to the United States to pursue doctoral studies with Prof. Gilbert Kalish at Stony Brook University, and in 2016 received a Doctor of Musical Arts degree in piano performance.

-Shira Shaked currently resides in New York City with her spouse and their child.
+Shira Shaked currently resides in Tel Aviv with her spouse and their children.